-- Ensure your course tabs include PSY100, with the correct CRN #; click on it. - Note the Laulima left side menu and click on each menu link. - Read any Announcements already posted and you are encouraged to check announcements weekly for important course information. - READ YOUR Syllabus IN FULL, and explore syllabus resources. - View the Email function.
-It will allow you to email your instructor and fellow classmates, if needed. - View your Gradebook.
-It will be updated weekly; your instructor will send out an email/announcement upon updates. - View the Resources links.
-This is where you will find class homework worksheets, homework videos, my lecture notes, my classroom PowerPoint slides, "Crash Course" videos, etc. - Explore the Ka Piko Tutoring link.
-It directs you to access the many tutoring resources available at WCC. - Explore UH Online DL Resources link.
-A student resource page to foster success as a distance learning student. - Explore WIN Online Readiness Orientation.
-This is a tool to help get students comfortable with using Laulima, and hosts resources available to help with online learning.
+- Ensure your course tabs include PSY100, with the correct CRN #; click on it. - Note the Laulima left side menu and click on each menu link. - Read any Announcements already posted and you are encouraged to check announcements weekly for important course information. - READ YOUR Syllabus IN FULL, and explore syllabus resources. - The Email function will allow you to email your instructor and fellow classmates, if needed. - Your Gradebook will be updated weekly; your instructor will send out an email/announcement upon updates. - The Resources link is where you will find class homework worksheets, homework videos, my lecture notes, my classroom PowerPoint slides, "Crash Course" videos, etc.